Bankruptcy fraud: how to recognise and prevent it

 In the event of bankruptcy, the curator makes an overview of debts and assets.
 They investigate whether the directors have not channelled any possessions away.
 There is also a liquidator who handles the distribution of the money when a legal entity is dissolved.

-A turbo liquidation is different from a bankruptcy.
-In a turbo liquidation there are no liquidator and curator.
+A fast-track liquidation is different from a bankruptcy.
+In a fast-track liquidation there are no liquidator and curator.
 The person who is owed money, the creditor, has to demonstrate that there were possessions in the company.
 This can prove to be difficult in practice.
-To better protect creditors and prevent abuse, the government is working on new regulations.
-The effective date of this is not yet known.
+To better protect creditors and prevent abuse, in November 2023, the Dutch government introduced a temporary law to make this fast-track liquidation process more transparent.
+Find out about what you need to consider and what information you need to send to KVK.

 In the event of bankruptcy, a director is liable for the debts of the company with his business and sometimes also with his private assets.
 In order not to lose money, fraudulent entrepreneurs appoint a so-called ‘straw owner’ shortly before the bankruptcy.
 This is someone without money and possessions who registers at the Netherlands Chamber of Commerce KVK as a director, owner, or shareholder of the company.
 This person takes over the company including the debts and assets.
 The assets are then removed from the business and passed on to the original owner.
 The debts remain unpaid.
 In the event of a declared bankruptcy, there is nothing to be gained from this straw owner.
 The business and private assets of the original owner remain unaffected.
 Straw owners are often recruited on the street and are difficult to find because they have no permanent address or work.